dekoza/mtgpl/docs/_sources/2XM.rst.txt

 :mtgtip:`Stoneforge Mystic<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/d/4d3473d0-b46f-41f5-ac1e-ba217f7747d4.jpg?1599710314|https://scryfall.com/card/2xm/31/stoneforge-mystic?utm_source=api>`
-   When Stoneforge Mystic enters the battlefield, you may search your library for an Equipment card, reveal it, put it into your hand, then shuffle your library.
+   When Stoneforge Mystic enters the battlefield, you may search your library for an Equipment card, reveal it, put it into your hand, then shuffle.

    |mana_1|\ |mana_w|, |tap|: You may put an Equipment card from your hand onto the battlefield.